 Practice is the key to improving your game.
 It allows you to play better golf without thinking about your swing.
 It also gives you the confidence to hit good shots.

 With all of the information available on how to improve your golf swing, how to become a better player, and how to hit farther, it appears that many people are confused about the best way to improve their golf game when it comes to what or how to practice.

-Practice is obviously necessary to improve, but what should be your strategy or goal when go out to practice.
+Practice is obviously necessary to improve, but what should be your strategy or goal when going out to practice?
 What should you focus on during your session?
 When and/or how often should you practice?
 Don't simply go to the range to beat balls, you must know your game well enough to recognize your strengths and weaknesses.
 Let your goals, as well as your desires, determine exactly what you need to practice and exactly how you should do so.

 Keep in mind the three critical stats that can help you focus during your practice time.

 7. Physical Conditioning